JadedSieger/Nerissa-RavenBOT-aoi.js/README.md

 ## Step 2: Setting up Your Own Bot

+- Navigate to config.json
-> navigate to config.json, then copy your Bot token into the token variable.
+- Copy your Bot token into the token variable.
-> You can then set three custom prefixes for your bot to use (Make sure to use prefixes that do not conflict with other bots)
+- Set three custom prefixes for your bot to use (Make sure to use prefixes that do not conflict with other bots)

 ## Step 3: Tweaking and Running your bot